gitblit/fathom/fathom-site/docs/modules.md

 ## fathom.ServletsModule

-Use this *module* type to provide injectable *Services* & components, Filters, and Servlets.
+Subclass this *module* type to provide injectable [services](services.md) & components, Filters, and Servlets.

 ### Configuration

-Create a service definition file for your *module*...
+Create a [Java ServiceLoader] definition file for your *module*...

 **META-INF/services/fathom.ServletsModule**
 ```